The 25th Scottish 6 Days event returns to the Royal Deeside area, well known by orienteers for its vast forests and scenic views.

 Club Block System

-Although we are trialling self-selection of start times, we are still using the club block start time system for the five main competition days.
+We are still using the club block start time system for the five main competition days.

-You can find your club’s start blocks below.
 Start times for the main five days are between 10:00 and 13:59.

-There are no allocated start blocks for the sprint race.
 Start times for the sprint are between 10:30 and 13:30.

 The standard start window (10:00–13:59) is split into five equal time blocks: